edgelesssys/marblerun.sh/content/docs/getting-started/quickstart.md

 # Quickstart

-In this guide, we’ll walk you through how to install Marblerun into your Kubernetes cluster.
-Then we’ll deploy a sample confidential application to demonstrate the capabilities of Marblerun.
+In this guide, you will install Marblerun into your Kubernetes cluster and deploy a sample confidential application to demonstrate the capabilities of Marblerun.

 Installing Marblerun is easy.
 First, you will install the CLI (command-line interface) onto your local machine.
 Using this CLI, you’ll then install the control plane onto your Kubernetes cluster.
 Finally, you will add your own services and set up a corresponding Manifest.